GPUOpen-Tools/dev_driver_tools/docs/source/index.rst

    a.
 Use the “…” button to browse to the executable, or manually type
       it in the executable name textbox.

    b.
+Use the executable name textbox to enter a wildcard '*' which is used
+      as a catch-all for any target application launched.
+Note that Checkbox options in a row which has a wildcard for the filename take precedence over any other rows that may contain an exact filename match.

+   c.
 Select an active process within the Active Applications table, and
       click the “Add to targets” button.
 The process will need to be restarted in order to apply settings at application startup, and to enable collection of RGP profiles.